 “But wait,” you might be shrieking.
 “I don’t see such well-known, fancy-pants steaks as filet mignon on that list, but I know that’s a thing!”

 Well, yes, yes it is.
 And it’s just this kind of shrieking that we’re here to help!
 Don’t worry about committing the above top 10 list to memory; that would be a weird thing to do (unless you work in the beef industry).
 Besides, you’ve got your Internet searches for rote fact-finding.
 Instead, take the time to really digest the facts about five best cuts of steaks that are essential to know about.
 Knowledge of these steaks will help you behind your own grill, out at a restaurant, and beyond.

 Okay, maybe not beyond, but at your grill and out to eat are both great places to be knowledgeable about steaks.

 The Godfather of Steaks

 Why is filet mignon so expensive?
 Because it comes from the very tip of the tenderloin, which is the most tender cut of meat in an animal’s back.
 Each beef cow can produce only a few cuts of filet mignon, and of course, scarcity drives price.
 But there’s more to it than scarcity — there’s also flavor.
 The filet mignon comes from a muscle that is seldom used, creating a soft, “clean” (minimal sinew, tendon, etc.) cut that, if cooked properly, achieves that “melt in your mouth” phenomenon you hear people blathering on about.
 Filet mignon is indeed one tasty steak cut, but it’s also often price-prohibitive.
-So what should you order at a steakhouse?

 New York Strip Steak